klhuillier/con-error/README.md

 values are optional, but any that are given must appear in the expected order.

 All three parameters have distinct purposes in diagnosing errors:
-- nested errors hold the state for where the original error occurred, lower-level
+- causes (nested errors) hold the state for where the original error occurred at a lower level
 - message is useful for giving a general description of what was being attempted in the frame this error was thrown from (it may even be distinct enough to locate the exact line in the application with grep)